How to Use gatsby-remark-images to Compress Images in Gatsby.js Articles

 },

-You can specify the maximum width for an image, and if there’s leftover space, it will be centered.
+You can specify the maximum width of the images, and if there is extra space, the image will be centered.

 options: {